 - Put an ice pack, gel pack, or package of frozen vegetables wrapped in a cloth on the injured area every 3 to 4 hours for up to 20 minutes at a time for the first day or two after the injury.

-- Keep the injured leg up on pillows when you sit or lie down.
+- Keep the foot up on pillows when you sit or lie down.

-How can I prevent a fifth metatarsal fracture?
+How can I help prevent a fifth metatarsal fracture?

-Most fifth metatarsal fractures are caused by accidents that are not easy to prevent.
+Most foot fractures are caused by accidents that are not easy to prevent.
 However, shoes that fit well and give good support can help prevent injury.
-Also, try to avoid playing or running on surfaces that are uneven.

 Published by RelayHealth.